friday27/nodejs_course/README.md

       * Enter an hashtag and get the latest posts
       * Enter a username and get the latest posts
       * Allow to store one or more hashtags/usernames and get all the latest posts from those

-* Learn how to make an one-page website

 * Learn how to make your APIs better (coding style, performance, database...)
   * [7 Tips for Designing a Better REST API](https://www.kennethlange.com/7-tips-for-designing-a-better-rest-api/)